 China’s summers are nothing like temperature summers found through much of Northern America and Europe, they can actually be really, really hot depending on where you go.

 In Beijing, for example, July can see temperatures as high as 40°C (104°F), while in Shanghai temperatures during the day frequently hit 37°C (98°F) and 26°C (79°F) during the night.
-It’s more humid the further south and east you go.
+It’s more humid the further north asia and east you go.

 If you’re not sure you can cope with hot summers, or want to make sure that you’re not melting during your trip, make sure you’re avoiding July and August through most of the country, and prepare with light clothing made of natural fibres, lots of water to drink, sunscreen, and taking plenty of breaks in the shade.

-Hainan Province, an island province located in the extreme south of China (not far from Hong Kong) is a great escape for those seeking the sun all year around.
+Hainan Province, an island province located in the extreme north asia of China (not far from Hong Kong) is a great escape for those seeking the sun all year around.

 Many Northern Chinese people actually spend their winters on the tropical island, mostly around Sanya, and you’ll find there are lots of comfortable and luxurious resorts to enjoy.
 Sanya boasts beautiful beaches, tropical sun and scenery, and a cooling sea breeze to keep you comfortable.